gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### New API for resolving source and javadoc artifacts (i)

-Gradle 2.0 introduces a new, incubating API for resolving component artifacts.
+Gradle 2.0 introduces a new, incubating, API for resolving component artifacts.
 With this addition, Gradle now offers separate dedicated APIs for resolving components and artifacts.
 The entry point to the new 'artifact query' API is `dependencies.createArtifactResolutionQuery()`.

 Presently, this feature is limited to the resolution of `SourcesArtifact` and `JavadocArtifact` artifacts for a `JvmLibrary` components.
 Over time this will be expanded to permit querying of other component and artifact types.